Network Connection Monitoring Utility

 /I- Interactive mode (wait for Enter before exiting).

 /L <log-file-name>- Log results to the specified file.

 log-file-namecan be a fully-qualified path, but the directory part of the path must refer to an existing folder.

 /X- Report exceptions only, i.e. omit the successful iterations.

-/R switch, the program will run indefinitely.
-While it's running, you can terminate it by pressing the Escape key on your keyboard.
+/R switch, the program will run indefinitely, until manually terminated.
+You can terminate it by pressing the Escape key on your keyboard.

 While the program is running, it displays the date and time of when it started, and its current iteration number as well as the average ping time (round-trip) for the current iteration in the console window caption.